-If it was possible to get more people in the door during those down periods, would it benefit you?
+If it was possible to increase business during those down periods, would it benefit you?

 It is, in fact, possible, and it's not that hard.

-Take advantage of these five restaurant marketing tips to fill your tables when you want and grow your business.
+Take advantage of these five restaurant marketing tips to ramp up orders and grow your business.

-5 Restaurant Marketing Tips to Get Customers When You Want Them
+5 Restaurant Marketing Tips to Get Customers When You Need Them

-These tips for restaurant marketing work great to bring customers in during the short term.
+These tips for restaurant marketing work great to increase orders in the short term.
 In addition, we'll share some fantastic ways to grow long-term business at the end of this post.

 1. Focus on Existing Customers